CMClearMathAcademy

 A free Pre-Algebra lesson from the “Coordinate Plane, Functions, and Slope” unit, with a worked example and practice problems including step-by-step solutions.

 A function pairs each input with exactly one output.
 A linear function has a constant rate of change — its graph is a straight line and its equation looks like y = mx + b (or f(x) = mx + b).
 Function notation f(x) lets you name the rule and ask for its value at any input.
+In Coordinate Plane, Functions, and Slope, the goal is not just to get an answer but to recognize the structure of the problem, choose a reliable strategy, and explain why the result is reasonable.
+The practice set now includes targeted skill work, transfer questions, and mixed review so students build fluency and retention.

 What you'll learn